 - Review your travel insurance coverage- make sure your policy # and the emergency phone # is readily available.

 - Check with your cell phone provider to see what charges you might incur for international calling, texting or data usage.
-You might want to sign up for their international plans to reduce the huge phone bill upon your return.
-If your phone won’t work in the country that you will be visiting, you might want to consider renting a cell phone that will work there.
-There are a number of private companies that provide that service in addition to many of the local mobile providers.
-If you’re bringing a smart phone or tablet, consider download any tools that might come in handy on the road, such as translators, maps, transit schedules, e-books, Internet calling apps, and free audio tours
+You might want to sign up for their international calling or text plans.
+Download Wifi calling and texting apps before you leave home and try them out before you leave.
+Consider downloading any tools that might come in handy on the road, such as translators, maps, transit schedules, e-books, and free audio tours.

 The team at My Vacation Lady works with our clients to ensure that all aspects of their vacation or honeymoon are smooth and stress free.
 We are sure that you’ll find our personalized vacation and honeymoon planning services a welcome break from online information overload.